unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Multi-Base Units

-Some Units have multiple Infantry Bases instead of a vehicle model.
-How many Infantry Bases a multi-base Unit has is indicated on its Unit Card by a number in a circle at the top of the card next to the Unit description.
-Multi-Base Units have 1-4 Infantry Bases.
+Some Units have multiple Sub-Units instead of a vehicle model.
+How many Sub-Units a multi-base Unit has is indicated on its Unit Card by a number in a circle at the top of the card next to the Unit description.
+Multi-Base Units have 1-4 Sub-Units.

 See: [Revealing Infantry Units](#revealing-infantry-units)

 ### Targeting Multi-Base Units

-When performing a Combat Action against a Multi-Base Unit select a single Infantry base to be the target.
+When performing a Combat Action against a Multi-Base Unit select a single Sub-Unit to be the target.
-Only that Infantry Base is used for determining LOS and Concealment for the Combat Action.
+Only that Sub-Unit is used for determining LOS and Concealment for the Action targeting it.
-If the Combat Action's effect is KILL, it is applied only to the targeted Infantry Base.
+The Combat Action's effect is applied only to the targeted Sub-Unit.

-If targeting a building containing Infantry Bases, the Attacker may choose any Infantry Base in the building to be the target.
+If targeting a building containing Infantry Bases, the Attacker may choose any Sub-Unit in the building to be the target.

+*Some Action effects will specify that they apply to the whole Unit if any Sub-Unit is hit.*

 #### Multi-Base Unit Countermeasures

-Each Infantry Base in a Multi-Base Unit begins the game with a number of Countermeasure Tokens equal to the Unit's **CM** stat and regenerate Countermeasures the same as Single-Base Units.
+Each Sub-Unit in a Multi-Base Unit begins the game with a number of Countermeasure Tokens equal to the Unit's **CM** stat and regenerate Countermeasures the same as Single-Base Units.
-When an Infantry Base is hit by a Combat Action it may only use its own Countermeasure Tokens to negate the effect.
+When a Sub-Unit is hit by a Combat Action it may only use its own Countermeasure Tokens to negate the effect.

 #### Multi-Base Unit Coherency

-Multi-Base Units must end their movement such that all Infantry Bases in the Unit are within 6" of every other Infantry Base in the Unit.
-In other words all infantry bases in a Unit must fit within a 6" diameter circle.
+Multi-Base Units must end their movement such that all Sub-Unit in the Unit are within 6" of every other Sub-Unit in the Unit.
+In other words all Sub-Unit in a Unit must fit within a 6" diameter circle.

 #### Multi-Base Unit Activation

-When a Multi-Base Unit activates each Infantry Base gains 1 Action Point and activates one at a time in an order determined by its Controlling Player.
+When a Multi-Base Unit activates each Sub-Unit gains 1 Action Point and activates one at a time in an order determined by its Controlling Player.
-Infantry Base Activations of the same Unit can not be split up and must be completed before activating another Unit.
+Sub-Unit Activations of the same Unit can not be split up and must be completed before activating another Unit.

 #### Multi-Base Unit Actions

-Some Multi-Base Units have actions that only specific Teams (single Infantry Base in the Unit) can perform.
+Some Multi-Base Units have actions that only specific Teams (single Sub-Unit in the Unit) can perform.
 For example a Unit may have an action with a team value of "1" or "1-3".
 Only the team(s) indicated may perform this action.
-Actions that do not specify a team can be performed by all Infantry Bases in a Unit.
+Actions that do not specify a team can be performed by all Sub-Unit in a Unit.

 #### Multi-Base Unit Tokens

-In Multi-Base Units all non-Countermeasure Tokens belong to the Unit as a whole.
+In Multi-Base Units Activated Tokens and Stealth Tokens apply to the Unit as a whole.
-They must be on an Infantry Base to indicate that the Unit is the owner of the Token, but it does not matter which infantry base(s) they are on.
-See: [Unit Tokens](#unit-tokens)
+They must be on Sub-Unit to indicate that the Unit is the owner of the Token, but it does not matter which Sub-Unit they are on.
+See: [Unit Tokens](#unit-tokens) All other tokens belong to an individual Sub-Unit.

 ## Pings